Advertisement

 Do you know your love language?
 From quality time to physical touch, the idea of the five love languages has pervaded pop culture in recent years, showing up in dating app prompts, memes, and of course, among couples.

 But are the five love languages actually accurate?
-According to new research soon to be published in the journal Current Directions in Psychological Science1, we all might want to take the concept with a grain of salt.
+According to research published in the journal Current Directions in Psychological Science1, we all might want to take the concept with a grain of salt.

 For this study, researchers wanted to review the existing data on the five love languages to find out whether the theory actually holds up.
 (The "theory" being that there are five love languages or ways in which people prefer to give/receive love, everyone has a primary love language, and "speaking" the same love language is beneficial for relationships.)